0 out of 1 people found this review helpfulwrite a review of this game

 SummaryGreat.... up to a point

+The GoodPsygnosis found wonderful ways to be creative with their little puzzle construction set called Lemmings (and its successors).
+I determined this was going to be the first game I actually finished (I don't usually stay with a given game very long).
+As I recall, I stalled out somewhere around level 64, where I hit a puzzle I just couldn't handle.
+A year later, I saw a strat book in a bookseller with the secrets to all the puzzles.
+I grabbed it and looked up my problem level.
+The book commented that this was the game's real stumper, where most people ran out of steam.
 Well - I object on principle to a game that has a stumper you can't get beyond.
 I figure I paid for all 100 levels, and I got cheated out of the last third of them.
 More modern games provide ways around "impossible" levels or situations, but Lemmings had no safety net.
 And that's the only strike I have against it.

-Well, I guess I said my peace, above.
+The BadWell, I guess I said my peace, above.